JuliaPy/pyjuliapkg/README.md

 - If `juliaup` is in your `PATH`, it is used to install a compatible version of Julia.
 - Otherwise, JuliaPkg downloads a compatible version of Julia and installs it into the Julia project.

+More strategies may be added in a future release.

+### Where are Julia packages installed?

+JuliaPkg installs packages into a project whose location is determined by trying the following strategies in order:
+- If the environment variable `JULIA_PROJECT` is set, that is used.
+- If you are in a Python virtual environment or Conda environment, then `{env}/julia_env` subdirectory is used.
+- Otherwise `~/.julia/environments/pyjuliapkg` is used (respects `JULIA_DEPOT`).

+More strategies may be added in a future release.

+### Adding Julia dependencies to Python packages

+JuliaPkg looks for `juliapkg.json` files in many locations, namely:
+- `{project}/pyjuliapkg` where project is as above (depending on your environment).
+- Every directory and direct sub-directory in `sys.path`.

+The last point means that if you put a `juliapkg.json` file in a package, then install that package, then JuliaPkg will find those dependencies and install them.

+You can use `add`, `rm` etc. above with `target='/path/to/your/package'` to modify the dependencies of your package.